prashjet/popkinmocks/docs/source/user/constructing_models.md

 * using a library of parameterised components (`ParametricComponent`),
 * as a mixture of other components (`Mixture`),
 * from a pixel representation of $p(t, v, \textbf{x}, z)$ (using the base `Component` class),
-* from a file (using `dill`),
+* save and load existing models from file (using `dill`).

-These options are related via the following inheritance diagram:
+The first four options are related via the following inheritance diagram:

 ```{eval-rst}
 .. inheritance-diagram:: popkinmocks.components.particle.FromParticle popkinmocks.components.stream.Stream  popkinmocks.components.growing_disk.GrowingDisk popkinmocks.components.mixture.Mixture